Marguerite Wyke: Career

 By 1929, Abrams was working as a teacher in the Jersey City Public School System.
 Abrams began publishing poetry, in such journals as Opportunity Magazine and taught until her marriage on 18 February 1933 to David Arnold Wyke.
-He was a Trinidadian physician who at the time of their marriage was working in Toronto, Ontario, Canada as the only black physician in the city.
+He was a Trinidadian physician who at the time of their marriage was working in Toronto, Ontario, Canada, as the only black physician in the city.
 The young couple moved to Toronto after their marriage where David continued his work as a doctor and Marguerite continued publishing, contributing to the Canadian Forum.
 The couple were part of the politically active West Indian community living in Toronto.
 While her husband was politically conservative, Wyke's politics were leftist and she joined the Co-operative Commonwealth Federation (CCF) while living in Canada.

 In 1946, the couple relocated to Trinidad, where Wyke became affiliated with the Caribbean Socialist Party.
 Continuing her writing, she published articles for The Teachers Herald, the journal of the Teacher's Economic and Cultural Association (TECA).
 In 1952, she and her husband traveled to Europe for further education.
-While he studied in Scotland, she attended courses at the Sorbonne in Paris and also studied under Étienne Martin at the Académie Ronson.
+While he studied in Scotland, she attended courses at the Sorbonne in Paris, and also studied under Étienne Martin at the Académie Ranson.
 Wyke also took courses and graduated from the University of the West Indies.
 She actively cultivated development of the arts in Trinidad, serving as a committee member of the Trinidad and Tobago Art Society, of which she became vice president in 1956.
-She brought artists and writers, like Karl Broodhagen and Langston Hughes to Trinidad.
+She brought artists and writers including Karl Broodhagen and Langston Hughes to Trinidad.

 In 1953, Wyke renounced her US citizenship to become a Trinidadian citizen, with the intent of helping Eric Williams in his rise to prominence.
 She was involved in the PNM from early days, making speeches, serving on committees and writing for the newspaper.
 In the mid-1950s, she worked with working-class women through the projects of the Women's League for the People's National Movement (PNM).
-She assisted in the compilation of reports evaluating the Trinidadian economy and society and served on the committee which analyzed appointing West Indians to positions to govern their own affairs.
+She assisted in the compilation of reports evaluating the Trinidadian economy and society and served on the committee that analyzed appointing West Indians to positions to govern their own affairs.
 During the same time frame, Wyke worked on the planning of the Caribbean Festival of the Arts and made several trips to other islands to attend music and art festivals.